The-Martix/bioinfo-tools/README.md

 ## README - How to Import These Libraries from Any Script
 =======================================================

-To use these libraries (structools, aminotools, seqtools) from any Python script on your system, you need to add the folder containing them to your global PYTHONPATH.
+To use these libraries (structools, aminotools, seqtools, chemtools) from any Python script on your system, you need to add the folder containing them to your global PYTHONPATH.
 This tells Python where to look for the modules.

 -------------------------------------------------------